 INTRODUCTION

-Since the first microarray experiments in the 1990’s a lot of effort has been put into the development of thtechnique as well as approaches to properly analyze the resulting data.
-The wide application and technical improvement of microarrays has on one side resulted in the of large publicly accessible expression data repositories GEO, AtGenExpress GeneVestigator, and on the other side the development of an array of sophisticated statistical methods to process and analyze the data to infer new biological insights from it.
+Since the first microarray experiments have been performed in the 1990’s (Schena et al., 1995) a lot of effort has been put into the development of this technique as well as into approaches to properly analyze the resulting data.
+The wide application and technical improvement of microarrays has on one side resulted in the establishment of large publicly accessible expression data repositories such as GEO, AtGenExpress or GeneVestigator, (Schmid et al., 2005; Barrett et al., 2007) and on the other side the development of an array of sophisticated statistical methods to process and analyze the data to infer new biological insights from it.
 This wealth of data and methods leaves the individual researcher with the problem of choosing the correct strategy since it is not directly obvious to the inexperienced user which approach is suitable for a given experimental design.
-While data mining of public collections is facilitated by descriptive meta data that is attached to the expression data (MIAME , XEML, ), choosing the correct approach to statistically (re-)analyze the data inevitably requires expertise in statistics.
+While data mining of public collections is facilitated by descriptive meta data that is attached to the expression data (MIAME and MIAME/Plant (Brazma et al., 2001; Zimmermann et al., 2006), XEML, (Hannemann et al., 2009)), choosing the correct approach to statistically (re-)analyze the data inevitably requires expertise in statistics.

-One of the most advanced tools to analyze high-throughput experimental data is the open source statistics environment R that is constantly being developed and refined by leading statisticians ().
-Together with the packages provided by the BioConductor project (), R represents a powerful yet flexible platform for microarray data analysis and quality assessment.
-The big downside of using R, though, is its lack of an intuitive or even graphical user interface (GUI).
+One of the most advanced tools to analyze high-throughput experimental data is the open source statistics environment R that is constantly being developed and refined by leading statisticians (R Development Core Team, 2008).
+Together with the packages provided by the BioConductor project (Gentleman et al., 2004), R represents a powerful yet flexible platform for microarray data analysis and quality assessment.
+The big downside of using R, though, is its general lack of an intuitive (or even graphical user interface (GUI)).
 The largest part of the functionality of R can only be accessed via a text console which is constituting a considerable obstacle for many biologists that are inexperienced in the usage of such interfaces.
+Furthermore, making full usage of the power of R/BioConductor-based data analysis requires basic programming skills.

-Several GUI applications have been developed that allow analysis of microarray data generated by different technical platforms, however these are often commercial (GeneSpring, GeneMaths XT etc), not very intuitive (limmaGUI, affylmGUI ), not available on all computing platforms (PreP+07, ) or are web-based solutions that would either require uploading of potentially sensitive, unpublished data or laborious local installation (CARMAWEB, EMMA 2 ).
-Packages like the TM4 suite () provide a collection of excellent tools for microarray analysis.
-Due to the multi-program structure, though, it does not offer a consistent interface to the user.
+Several GUI applications have been developed that allow analysis of microarray data generated by different technical platforms, however these are often commercial (GeneSpring, GeneMaths XT etc), not very intuitive (limmaGUI, affylmGUI (Wettenhall and Smyth, 2004; Wettenhall et al., 2006)), not available on all computing platforms (PreP+07, (Martin-Requena et al., 2009)) or are web-based solutions that would either require uploading of potentially sensitive, unpublished data or laborious local installation (CARMAWEB, EMMA 2 Rainer et al., 2006; Dondrup et al., 2009).
+Packages like the TM4 suite (Saeed et al., 2003) provide a collection of excellent tools for microarray analysis.
+Due to the multi-program structure, though, it does not offer a consistent, workflow-oriented interface to the user.